Flinders ranges

 It's the stunning walking trail that follows the photographic journey of one of Australia's early giants of the medium, Harold Cazneaux.
 Discover the Spirt of Endurance Trail at Ikara-Flinders Ranges National Park.

-The 90-minute walk retraces the steps that Harold took in May 1937, when he camped and photographed the landscape with his wife Winifred and their son Harold Cazneaux Jnr.
+The 90-minute walk retraces the steps that Cazneaux took in May 1937, when he camped and photographed the landscape with his wife Winifred and their son Harold Cazneaux Jnr.

-The interpretive trail also honours the enduring spirit of the Adnyamathanha people and all the men and women who have thrived in this magnificent but sometimes challenging landscape.
+The interpretive trail also honours the enduring spirit of the Adnyamathanha people who have survived and thrived in this magnificent but sometimes challenging landscape.

 No bushwalking experience is needed for this moderate Grade 2 trail, which is easily accessible from Flinders Ranges Way.
 As you follow the trail, you’ll pass by the Cazneaux Tree - a landmark made famous by the photographer - and the picturesque Ikara Vari (Wilpena Creek).